Mobile first design: What trends are currently reigning supreme?

 UX writing & UX content is the queen

 Short, crisp CTAs that simply describe what will happen after click.
 Content maximally tailored to the needs of the audience and the requirements of mobile devices.
-Minimalism won These are the basics of UX content and UX writing that need to be implemented in mobile-first projects.
+Minimalism won These are the basics of UX content and UX writing that need to be implemented in projects.

 Constant optimization of apps and websites

 Graphics that are too heavy.
 A page or app that takes too long to load.
 Mismatched or run-of-the-mill content.
 There are many more similar cases.
-Mobile-first design is a never-ending process of optimizing, tweaking, and adapting a digital product to the currently most popular devices.
+This design is a never-ending process of optimizing, tweaking, and adapting a digital product to the currently most popular devices.

 Shortening conversion paths to a minimum